Algerian chicken tagine with apricots

 Balanced nutritional recipe for a healthy diet

 North-African tagines are superb.
 Best eaten with plain couscous, a slow-burning carbohydrate which is ideal for training, they are really easy to cook, temptingly aromatic and they make the kitchen smell gorgeous.
-A tagine dish is nice to have but not a necessity — any good heavy-bottomed casserole dish will do.
-Hot and sultry summer’s evening or chilly fall night, this dish is equally appealing, conjuring up dreams of exotic vacations.
+A tagine pot is nice to have but not a necessity — any good heavy-bottomed casserole dish will do.
+Hot and sultry summer's evening or chilly autumn night, this dish is equally appealing, conjuring up dreams of exotic holidays.

-Also the combination of chicken with apricots and fresh cilantro provides a good balance of protein, fiber, vitamins and minerals and the addition of the couscous balances the meal perfectly.
+Also the combination of chicken with apricots and fresh coriander provides a good balance of protein, fiber, vitamins and minerals and the addition of the couscous balances the meal perfectly.

 1. Coat the chicken in the flour, heat 2 tbs oil in a heavy-bottomed casserole dish and brown gently.